mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/20/Day-152/">June 20, 2017</a></small></div>
 <p>poll/ <strong>18% of Americans support Trump’s decision to withdraw from the Paris climate accord</strong>.
 44% of Americans are "very concerned" and 26% are "moderately concerned" that withdrawing from the agreement will hurt the country’s standing in the world.
-64% of Americans disapprove of how Trump is handling the issue of climate change, with 34% approving. (<a href="https://apnews.com/0b58728504d94e5c9ec366d3e35e7118/AP-poll:-Few-agree-with-Trump-move-to-ditch-Paris-accord">Associated Press</a>)</p>
+64% of Americans disapprove of how Trump is handling the issue of <a href="/trump-epa/">climate change</a>, with 34% approving. (<a href="https://apnews.com/0b58728504d94e5c9ec366d3e35e7118/AP-poll:-Few-agree-with-Trump-move-to-ditch-Paris-accord">Associated Press</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/19/Day-151/">June 19, 2017</a></small></div>
-<p><strong>Energy Secretary Rick Perry said he doesn't believe CO2 emissions from human activity are the primary driver of climate change</strong>, a view that is at odds with the conclusions of the Environmental Protection Agency, NASA, and the National Oceanic and Atmospheric Administration. (<a href="http://www.cnbc.com/2017/06/19/energy-sec-rick-perry-says-co2-is-not-the-main-driver-of-climate-change.html">CNBC</a>)</p>
+<p><strong>Energy Secretary Rick Perry said he doesn't believe CO2 emissions from human activity are the primary driver of <a href="/trump-epa/">climate change</a></strong>, a view that is at odds with the conclusions of the Environmental Protection Agency, NASA, and the National Oceanic and Atmospheric Administration. (<a href="http://www.cnbc.com/2017/06/19/energy-sec-rick-perry-says-co2-is-not-the-main-driver-of-climate-change.html">CNBC</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/15/Day-147/">June 15, 2017</a></small></div>
-<p><strong>The Energy Department closed its office working on climate change abroad</strong>.
+<p><strong>The Energy Department closed its office working on <a href="/trump-epa/">climate change</a> abroad</strong>.
 The office was formed in 2010 to help the United States provide technical advice to other nations seeking to reduce greenhouse gas emissions. (<a href="https://www.nytimes.com/2017/06/15/climate/energy-department-closes-office-working-on-climate-change-abroad.html">New York Times</a>)</p>